-Quy Nhon is the capital city of Binh Dinh Province.
+This destination is the capital city of Binh Dinh Province.
 It was previously not well known to tourist compared to Danang and Nha Trang.
-It is known as the birthplace of the Emperor Nguyen Hue of Tay Son Dynasty, ruthless yet one of the greatest military commander in Vietnam’s history.
-Quy Nhon played an important part during the Vietnam War as well since it was one of the battleground due to the US military and naval base within the city.
+It is know as the birthplace of the Emperor Nguyen Hue of Tay Son Dynasty, ruthless yet one of the greatest military commander in Vietnam’s history.
+Quy Nhon played an important part during the Vietnam War as well since.
+It was one of the battleground due to the US military and naval base within the city.

 Famous Destinations in Quy Nhon